-Researchers must ensure that sufficient documentation or metadata (i.e. information about the data) is created and maintained to enable research data to be found, used and managed throughout its lifecycle.
+Researchers must ensure that sufficient documentation and metadata (i.e. information about the data) is created and maintained to enable research data to be found, used and managed throughout the project and into the future.

 - identifying the data